Rules and Regulations: ParaGames Swimming (Open)

 |Age Category||Oldest DOB||Youngest DOB|

 PGSW 2.2 This competition is an entry standard competition open to any disabled swimmer who is not classified.
-Swimmers must have a physical, intellectual, or sensory impairment to compete and must be able to swim unaided in a recognised stroke on their front or back for a minimum of 25 metres without stopping.
+Swimmers must have a physical, sensory, or learning impairment to compete and must be able to swim unaided in a recognised stroke on their front or back for a minimum of 25 metres without stopping.

 PGSW 2.4 It is the responsibility of competitors/parents/team managers/local authority staff to ensure all competitors details are entered correctly at the time of submission, and that they are eligible to compete for their borough under the London Youth Games Games Rules, and in accordance with the age groups outlined for the competition.